cardboard-iguana/cardboard-iguana.com/log/2022-06-23-aws-deep-dive.md

 The last of these is intended to be an intermediate state allowing a bucket to be temporarily locked down while public policies are removed or restricted.

 These four policies can be applied in any combination at either the account (which applies to all buckets) or per-bucket level.
 When applied at the account level, new buckets will automatically inherit these policies.
 (Note that when new buckets are created on the console these settings are all selected by default, even if these policies have *not* been applied.
-These can be thought of as “safe defaults”. *However*, if the policies are not applied at the account level, then buckets created via the API will *not* be protected by default!)
+These can be thought of as "safe defaults". *However*, if the policies are not applied at the account level, then buckets created via the API will *not* be protected by default!)

 ### How S3 Authorizes a Request

-When S3 is checking authorization, it rolls up all applicable policies and then considers them as a single “master” policy.
+When S3 is checking authorization, it rolls up all applicable policies and then considers them as a single "master" policy.
 There are (conceptually) three stages to this check:

 * User context (has the user been granted explicit access).
 * Bucket context (has the bucket owner granted the user authorization to perform a particular action).